 This recipe from I Am a Food Blog is whipped up with homemade pumpkin spice syrup and pour-over coffee.
 We love that you can make a big batch of the syrup and put a drizzle into your brew every morning (it will last for a few days in the fridge).
 Since pour-over coffee is usually enjoyed black, you won’t even need to think about any form of milk.

-Do you have any favorite pumpkin spice latte recipes?
-Be sure to share with us in the comments.
 Up next: how French girls throw a dinner party.